-Line 2 - A Power for Jobs tax credit is available to qualified electric corporations during calendar years 1997 through 2003.
+Line 2 - A Power for Jobs tax credit is available to qualified electric corporations that are local distribution companies during calendar years 1997 through 2003.
 In order to claim the Power for Jobs tax credit, a taxpayer must attach to Form CT-186-P a certificate from the Department of Public Service verifying the correctness of the calculation of the tax credit shown on this return.
-The Power for Jobs tax credit does not apply to the Metropolitan Transportation Business Tax Surcharge (Form CT-186-P/M).
-For information on certification, call Empire State Development at (518) 473-6929.
+The Power for Jobs tax credit does not apply to the metropolitan transportation business tax surcharge (Form CT-186-P/M).

-Line 4b First Installment for the next period - If the tax amount shown on line 3 is more than \$1,000 and you did not file Form CT-5.9, you must pay a mandatory first installment of estimated tax for the period following that covered by this return.
+Line 4b - First Installment for the next period - If the tax amount shown on line 3 is more than \$1,000 and you did not file Form CT-5.9, you must pay a mandatory first installment of estimated tax for the period following that covered by this return.
 Enter 25% of the total tax amount shown on line 3.